 During this time people may be looking to familiar habits or seeking out new ways to cope with feelings and situations.
 While alcohol or other drug (substance) use and / or gambling may seem like ways to cope, these behaviours can negatively impact many areas of our lives including our health, wairua (spirit), hinengaro (mind), relationships and overall wellbeing.

-If you, or those around you, are concerned about your substance use and/or gambling, there are some great resources to help you identify if you need some extra support:
+If you, or those around you, are concerned about your substance use and/or gambling, there are helplines available:

-What if I am already receiving mental health and addiction services or need these services?
+Advice for those already receiving mental health and addiction services

 Mental health and addiction services continue to be available.
 Some services may still be delivered in different ways such as by video link or over the phone.